CopernicaMarketingSoftware/Documentation/Mailerq/4.0/database-access.md

 ### The flood_responses table

-The "flood_responses" table has almost a similar layout as the capacity table, but with a "pattern" and a "type" column instead of an IP address and a domain.
+The "flood_responses" table has an almost similar layout as the capacity table, but with a "pattern" and a "type" column instead of an IP address and a domain.
-For each failed delivery, the answer message from the remote server is checked agains the patters in this table.
-If there is a match, MailerQ will start using the delivery capacity set in this table instead.
+For each failed delivery, the answer message from the remote server is checked agains the patterns in this table.
+If there is a match, MailerQ will start using the delivery capacity set in this table.

-Thus, if you insert a record in this table with pattern "*flood detected*" and type "fnmatch", and MailerQ receives an answer from a remote server which a message like "message rejected, flood detected from your IP address", MailerQ automatically switches its send capacity to the capacity stored in this "flood_responses" table.
+For example, if you insert a record in this table with pattern "flood detected" and type "substr", and MailerQ receives an answer from a remote server which a message like "message rejected, flood detected from your IP address", MailerQ automatically switches the send capacity to the associated capacity.

 Once again, the best way to get an idea of the meaning of the columns is to just experiment with the management console, and then look at the data in this table.

 ### The ips table